 Over the past several years Oregon, like many other states, has seen a sharp growth in our prison population.
-Of the approximately 14,000 inmates in Department of Corrections (DOC) custody, 93 percent will someday be released when they have completed serving their sentences in custody.
-This translates to the fact that more men and women will re-enter society labeled as an "offender."
-When a released inmate re-offends the results are immeasurable to the victims of recidivism.
-The results of recidivism are also substantial to the taxpayers in additional system costs of law enforcement, the judicial system and corrections.
-The cost of incarceration alone is about $100,500 per inmate for an average custody of 39 months.
+Of the approximately 14,000 inmates in Department of Corrections (DOC) custody, 93 percent will someday be released after serving their sentences.
+This translates to the fact more men and women will re-enter society labeled as an "offender."
+Should a released person in custody re-offend, the result is immeasurable to the victims of recidivism.
+The results of recidivism are also substantial to taxpayers in additional system costs of law enforcement, the judicial system and corrections.
+The cost of incarceration alone is approximately $100,500 per inmate for an average custody of 39 months.

-Inmates face many challenges upon release prison.
-Ensuring to the greatest degree possible that offenders have the tools they need to be successful after their release from custody serves a fundamental public safety interest for Oregon’s communities.
+Persons in custody face many challenges upon release from prison.
+Ensuring to the greatest degree possible that offenders have the tools needed to be successful after release from custody serves a fundamental public safety interest for Oregon’s communities.
 Many of our local and state agencies share a common mission in protecting the public’s safety.
-We are challenged to identify ways to break down the barriers that are faced by those who are released from our custody so that they have the opportunity to be productive members of society who do not return to criminal activity.
+DOC is challenged to identify ways to break down the barriers faced by those who are released from our custody so they have the opportunity to be productive members of society who do not return to criminal activity.

-The Council is working collaboratively to identify and minimize the barriers that offenders find when transitioning out of incarceration.
-It is clear, both in Oregon and nationally that unnecessary barriers to successful re-entry are many and that some extend far beyond the boundaries of the criminal justice system.
+Currently, the Council continues to work collaboratively to identify and minimize barriers persons in custody experience while transitioning from incarceration.
+It is clear, both in Oregon and nationally unnecessary barriers to successful re-entry are many and some extend far beyond the boundaries of the criminal justice system.

 Breaking down the barriers to successful re-entry is no small task.
-It will require the work of every Council member and the agencies and organizations that they represent.
-Aiding offenders in their transition is critical in our efforts to enhance community safety and reduce the risk of future victimization.
+It will require the work of every Council member, Implementation Teams, and the agencies and organizations they represent.
+Aiding the re-entry population with transition is critical in our efforts to enhance community safety and reduce the risk of future victimization.